 To meet the terms of the current EU Legislation, all food workers must have Allergen Awareness Training, so they have knowledge of food allergens.

-People working in the food industry who should complete allergen training include:
+For instance, people working in the food industry who should complete allergen training include:

 - Chefs and cooks who are preparing unpackaged foods.